 The answer to this question is a lot simpler than you might expect, in that a responsive website is simply one which responds and adapts to the size of the screen it is been viewed on.
 For example, when it is being viewed on a desktop computer it will adapt to the monitor size and will do likewise for the screens of tablets or smartphones when being viewed on them.

-With the adoption of responsive websites, the need for businesses to have a separately built web site for mobile devices no longer exists.
+With the adoption of responsive web design, the need for businesses to have a separately built website for mobile devices no longer exists.
 Instead, the coding that is built into responsive websites means one website which will automatically adapt itself to whichever device it is being viewed on.

 The most common type of content is the written word, and it can serve several purposes.
 The first is that it engages your audience and provides them with information, advice and hopefully entertains them if that is what it is designed to do.